 The Lower Hamakua Ditch can be visited by driving shoreward on Lehua Street just across from the water plant.
 The Ditch is part of an elaborate irrigation system that transports water from sources above Waipio Valley through a series of tunnels and open ditches carved into the hillside, as far as Paauilo.
 It went into operation in 1910 and was used by the Hamakua Sugar Co.
 If you’re up for a hike, walk along the ditch for a while to appreciate the scale of engineering behind this century-old infrastructure (some parts are less accessible than others...).

-Visit the North Hawaii Education and Research Center (NHERC) located on the mauka (mountain) side of town, uphill on Lehua Street.
-While small in size, the Heritage Center is a great repository of the art and history of the entire Hamakua Coast, and Honokaa, in particular.
-We at the Historical Honokaa Town Project are deeply indebted to the generous and dedicated staff at NHERC for their diligence in cataloging and preserving the islands' heritage, and for their personal assistance in the research that has gone into the nominations for the State and National Registers.
+Visit the North Hawaii Education and Research Center (NHERC) Heritage Center located on the mauka (mountain) side of town, uphill on Lehua Street.
+While small in size, NHERC is a great repository of the art and history of the entire Hamakua Coast, and Honokaa town, in particular.
+We at the Historical Honokaa Project are deeply indebted to the generous and dedicated staff at NHERC for their diligence in cataloguing and preserving the islands' heritage, and for their personal assistance in the research that has gone into the nominations for the State and National Registers.
 Many of the photos on this site are courtesy of their collection.
 Visit their website to schedule a visit or inquire about their temporary exhibits.

 Honokaa Japanese Cemetery is located above the Waipio Highway about a half mile Waipio side of Lehua Street.
 As was customary, the cemetery was built on “waste land” (land not suitable for sugar cane production).
 The cemetery contains early burials of simple basalt markers as well as later, more elaborate Buddhist and Shinto monuments, and some western-influenced stones.
 Central to many Japanese cemeteries throughout the islands, a large obelisk is dedicated to the original immigrants who made their way to Hawaii.